 Selective Memory, Rutledge Gallery, Winthrop University, Rock Hill, SC, December 10, 2018 - March 8, 2019 ARTIST TALK: January 25th, 5:30 pm

 Under Construction: Collage From The Mint Museum, Mint Museum, Charlotte, NC, December 1, 2018 - August, 2019.
-I’ll be giving a brief talk about my collage process at the opening on January 31st 6:30 - 9:00 pm.
+I’ll be giving a brief talk. along with 7 other artists, about my collage process at the opening on January 31st 6:30 - 9:00 pm.

 Commissioned Project: Our Roots Run Deep